tiagorcfortunato/Capstone_VehicleHealth/README.md

 # Vehicle Health Monitor & Fault Predictor 🚗🛠️

-Este projeto foi desenvolvido como parte do Capstone da University of Europe, com o objetivo de simular um sistema inteligente de monitoramento de saúde veicular e predição de falhas com base em dados de sensores.
+This project was developed as part of the Capstone for the Master's in Software Engineering at the University of Europe.
+The goal was to simulate an intelligent vehicle health monitoring system that can predict failures using sensor data and machine learning.

 ---

-## 🧠 Objetivo
+## 🧠 Objective

-Criar um sistema que:
+Develop a system capable of:

-- Analise dados de sensores de um veículo (temperatura do motor, vibração, pressão do óleo, etc.)
+- Analyzing sensor data from vehicles (e.g., engine temperature, vibration, oil pressure, RPM, speed)
-- Detecte padrões anômalos associados a falhas
+- Detecting abnormal patterns related to failures
-- Faça previsões antecipadas com uso de modelos de Machine Learning
+- Predicting failures in advance using Machine Learning (Random Forest)
-- Visualize os resultados de forma interativa via dashboard (Streamlit)
+- Displaying the results interactively through a dashboard built with Streamlit

 ---

-## 📁 Estrutura do Projeto
+## 🧱 Project Structure

-> 🔄 O projeto é composto por 4 notebooks e 1 script `.py`:
+The project is structured into 4 notebooks and 1 dashboard script:

 > - Os notebooks cobrem desde a geração dos dados até a modelagem e avaliação.
 > - O script Python final (`Capstone_05_Dashboard_Streamlit.py`) implementa o dashboard interativo com Streamlit.